dddrrreee/cs140e-23win/labs/12-pinned-vm/README.md

      with a `b` they are from the armv6 general documents (the pdf's that begin with `armv6` such as `armv6.b2-memory.annot.pdf`) Without a letter prefix they come from the `arm1176*` pdf's.

-What to modify:

-  - `mmu.c`: this will hold your MMU code.
-Each routine should have a corresponding staff implementation.
-  - `vm-ident.c` this has simple calls to setup an identity address space.
-  - the various tests.

 #### Check-off